-When finalised, the parish plan will be used as a reference in the preparation and review of other planning documents in the area (e.g. West Dorset Local Plan and the Community Plan for West Dorset).
+This parish plan will be used as a reference in the preparation and review of other planning documents in the area (e.g. West Dorset Local Plan and the Community Plan for West Dorset).
 It provides a valuable source of information that can be used by service providers to ensure needs of local people are recognised and acted upon where appropriate, either through direct action or through changes in policy.
 Its implementation will be overseen and monitored by Burton Bradstock Parish Council (BBPC).

-This draft parish plan is an opportunity for our community to work together, collect views, opinions and ideas from local people and to develop an action plan (based on what local people say) to address issues and shape the future of our community.
-The Parish Plan Steering Group would like to thank everyone who has given their time, support and help in producing this draft plan.
+The production of this parish plan has been an opportunity for our community to work together, share views, opinions and ideas from local people and to develop actions to shape the future of our community.